 Repeat rows 1-6 to complete bottom border.

 This collection of six snuggly baby blankets is now available as an instant download PDF ebook for easy viewing and printing.
 Once purchased, you will receive a link to download the ebook, after which you may print it or save on your computer or mobile device.
 Each pattern is written out with easy to follow instructions.
-Whether you are crocheting for your own little bundle of joy, or as a thoughtful gift, you will love the simplicity and ease of the patterns in this collection.
-Get your copy today for $12.99 USD.
+Whether you are knitting for your own little bundle of joy, or as a thoughtful gift, you will love the simplicity and ease of the patterns in this collection.

 I absolutely love this blanket and I am going to run right out to get some cotton yarn to make it.
 Thanks so much for the free pattern.
 I love your site.